CarlosFOL/Transport_Company_Analysis/README.md

  So I thought it would be a good idea to represent these strings as embeddings to recognize which words are similar, **syntactically**, to other words using cosine similarity.
 This way I can keep only the original ones.
 I used the all-MiniLM-L6-v2 model from Hugging Face for this task.
 You cand find it <a href = "https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2">here</a>.

+To calculate the distance between two points was Google Matrix Distance API.
+Therefore, I had to create a matrix of `ORIGIN` and  `DESTINATION` points.
+If you are interested about how I worked with API, feel free to visit `scripts/route_distances`

 <p align = "center">
 <img src = "img/budget_table.png" width = 500>
 </p>

+ There is a slight upward tendency indicating that a greater distance is associated with the delivery of a greater budget.
+However, it cannot be stated that this fact is absolutely true, since there are points that don't respect that statement.
+Also, there are routes whose distance 0, what makes no sense.